Dimensional homogeneity constrained gene expression programming for discovering governing equations: Application on discovering unknown constitutive relations

 \subsection{Rarefied Poiseuille flow}

-Poiseuille flow is a flow confined between two infinite, parallel and static plates.
-The gas is driven by a constant external force in the $x$ direction.
+Poiseuille flow is a flow confined between two infinite, parallel and relative static plates.
+The gas is driven by an external force in the $x$ direction.
+The external force is uniformly distributed along the $y$ direction.
 A schematic diagram of Poiseuille flow is shown in figure \ref{fig6}.
-The global Knudsen number is defined as $Kn = \frac{\lambda }{H}$, where $H$ is the distance between two plates, and $\lambda $ is the mean free path of the argon gas molecules at standard condition.
-We employ DSMC to simulate the Poiseuille flows at $Kn = 0.01,\;0.1,\;0.2,\;0.3,\;0.35,\;0.4,\;0.5$ and $0.6$.
+The global Knudsen number ($Kn$) is defined as

+Here, $H$ is the distance between two plates, and $\lambda$ is the mean free path of argon gas molecules at standard condition.
+For different $Kn$, $\lambda$ remains the same, while $H$ changes according to (\ref{su_eq3}).
+The uniform external force is implemented through a uniform acceleration in molecular simulations.
+The accelerations for different $Kn$ are listed in table \ref{su_tab1}.

+All the flow variables vary along only the $y$ direction.
+Therefore, we set 1 cell along the $x$ and $z$ directions, but 3 000 cells along the $y$ direction.
+The time step is $0.2\tau $.
+During simulation, we sample the macroscopic velocities ($u$), densities ($\rho$), temperatures ($T$), and viscous shear stress (${\tau _{xy}}$) at the instants of $t = 100\;000\tau ,\;102\;000\tau ,\;104\;000\tau ,...,\;1\;000\;000\tau $.
+Then, we obtain the final data by averaging all the sample data.
+In addition, to avoid the influence of boundary conditions, we subsample the data points in the region of $0.1H \le y \le 0.9H$ to form the training dataset.